123gra/goquant-qa-automation/README.md

 Global navigation links

 Critical flows on Chromium and Edge

+# CI/CD
+A GitHub Actions workflow is provided at .github/workflows/playwright.yml.

+On each push to main or any pull request, the pipeline:

+Installs dependencies and Playwright browsers.

+Runs npx playwright test --project=chromium.

+Publishes the HTML report as an artifact.

+# API and accessibility checks
+tests/smoke.spec.js contains:

+UI smoke test: home page loads and title is correct.

+API smoke test: home endpoint returns HTTP 200 using Playwright’s request fixture.

+tests/accessibility.spec.js:

+Runs an axe-core accessibility scan on the home page and logs detected violations.

 # Known issues and assumptions
 Two functional login issues and one XSS vulnerability are documented in Bug_Report.docx and reproduced by the Playwright suite.